apache/systemds/docs/standalone-guide.md

 # Download SystemML

-Apache incubator releases of SystemML are available from the [Downloads](http://systemml.apache.org/download.html) page.
+Apache SystemML releases are available from the [Downloads](http://systemml.apache.org/download.html) page.

 SystemML can also be downloaded from GitHub and built with Maven.
-The SystemML project is available on GitHub at [https://github.com/apache/incubator-systemml](https://github.com/apache/incubator-systemml).
+The SystemML project is available on GitHub at [https://github.com/apache/systemml](https://github.com/apache/systemml).
 Instructions to build SystemML can be found in the <a href="engine-dev-guide.html">Engine Developer Guide</a>.

 # Standalone vs Distributed Execution Mode